 The City of Rogers has established procedures to monitor the use of Federal grant funds.
 The Community Development Block Grant (CDBG) Staff administered all activities in compliance with Department of Housing and Urban Development (HUD) regulations.
 All agencies receiving funding entered into an agreement with the City of Rogers and were monitored by the CDBG Administrator.
-All housing rehabilitation activities followed bidding requirements except thiose that were deemed emergency and required immediate help.
+All housing rehabilitation activities followed bidding requirements except those that were deemed emergency and required immediate help.
 An emergency is when a health and/or safety issue is at hand.
 Work was permitted and inspected prior to the start of the work, during the work, and at the end of the work before final payment was made.
 Any code violations found at initial inspection were added to the scope of the work.
-The City's transportation assistance program was monitored to make sure all recipients of free rides met al the income requirements established by HUD for 2017.
+The City's transportation assistance program was monitored to make sure all recipients of free rides met all the income requirements established by HUD for 2018.
 A file was set up for each activity and documentation for that activity was made a part of the completed file used by HUD for their onsite monitoring.
 Three City employees--Accounts Payable, Finance Director, CDBG Administrator--oversaw the handlng of the City's CDBG funds.
 This provided a good check and balance for these funds.
 The CDBG Office was also part of the City's annual audit and all paperwork concerning the audit was filed in accordance with Federal guidelines.
 No files will be archived without inspection by the Arkansas HUD field office.
 The City made sure all grantees that performed services for the City complied with all applicable Federal regulations governing their administrative, financial, and program operations.
+To ensure this, technical assistance was provided to all subrecipients and monitoring was done.
 The CAPER and IDIS continue to be used as effective monitoring resource documents.
 They serve as accurate measures of performance in terms of eligible beneficiaries served, program target areas, and dollars identified for the project.
 The City also submits an annual Section 3 Compliance Report with each CAPER.